Enabling and Analyzing How to Efficiently Extract Information from Hybrid Long Documents with LLMs: Prepared Work

 \subsection{Retrieval}

-As discussed earlier, long texts contain many tokens, leading to a large number of document segments.
-Processing all document segments would significantly increase the number of LLMs invocations.
-Therefore, we need a method to filter the most relevant document segments before processing.
-The embedding-based retrieval strategy \cite{li2021embedding} has been proven to be a popular and effective method for this purpose.
-As shown in the Retrieval module of Figure~\ref{fig:framework}, we calculate the similarity between each document segment and the keyword based on their embeddings and retrieve the top-ranked segments with the highest similarity scores.
+Long documents contain many tokens, leading to a large number of document segments.
+Processing all segments would significantly increase LLMs invocations and introduce irrelevant information, potentially affecting extraction accuracy.
+Therefore, we adopt an embedding-based retrieval strategy \cite{li2021embedding} to select the most relevant segments.
+We calculate the similarity between each document segment and the keyword based on their embeddings and retrieve the top-ranked segments with the highest similarity scores.

-\textbf{Similarity Calculation}.
-To obtain the embeddings of document segments and keywords, we use an embedding model called SentenceTransformer~\cite{reimers2019sentence}.
-However, the sequence length that SentenceTransformer can handle is smaller than the length of the document segments (determined by LLMs' sequence length).
-Therefore, we divide the document segments into multiple slices and calculate the similarity between each slice and the keyword.
-Then, we take the maximum similarity value as the similarity between the document segment and the keyword.
+To obtain embeddings, we use the Sentence-Transformer model~\cite{reimers2019sentence} in this module.
+Due to its sequence length limitations smaller than LLMs, document segments are divided into multiple slices.
+The similarity between each slice and the keyword is calculated, and the maximum similarity value among the slices within a segment is considered as the similarity between the segment and the keyword.

-After obtaining the similarity scores between each segment and the keyword, we select the top-ranked segments with the highest scores for further processing.